Gandharva

+A Gandharva playing a Naga veena, sculpture at the12th-century Hoysaleswara Temple, Karnataka.

 A gandharva (गन्धर्व) is a member of a class of celestial beings in Indian religions, such as Hinduism, Buddhism, and Jainism, whose males are divine performers such as musicians and singers, and the females are divine dancers.
 In Hinduism, they are regarded to be the celestial demigods who serve as the musicians of the devas.

 It is also a term for skilled singers in Indian classical music.
 In Buddhism, this term also refers to a being in the intermediate state (between death and rebirth).

 In Hinduism

 In Hinduism, the gandharvas (गन्धर्व) are a class of minor deities who serve as divine musicians in Hindu mythology.

-Linga inside a railing (left), being worshipped by gandharvas winged creatures.
+Lingam inside a railing (left), being worshipped by gandharvas winged creatures.
 Art of Mathura, circa 100 BCE.

 The term gandharva is present in Vedic sources (including in the Rigveda) as a singular deity.
 According to Oberlies, "In mandala I, IX and X the gandharva is presented as a celestial being (dwelling near the Sun / in the heavenly waters) which watches over the Soma (apparently) for the benefit of the gods and the sacrificers."
 The gandharva also "receives the Soma from the ‘Daughter of the Sun' to put it into the Soma plant (RV 9.113.3), i.e., to bring it to this world."
 The gandharva also brings other things from the beyond, including humans (RV 10.10.4) and the horse (RV 1.163.2).
 As such, the function of the gandharva is "to escort things from ‘outside' into this world thereby divesting them of their (potential) dangerous nature."
 Later, the figure also came to be associated with fertility and virility.

 The Atharvaveda mentions 6,333 gandharvas.
 They are generally the husbands of apsaras.
 They are described as handsome beings who wear fragrant attire and are passionate about women.
 Some are part animal, usually a bird or horse.
 They have exceptional musical skills.
 They guard the sacred Soma drink, and play beautiful music for the devas in their palaces.
-Gandharvas usually live in Indraloka and serve at Indra's court, though they also have their own realm, called the Gandharvaloka.
+Gandharvas usually live in Svarga and serve at Indra's court, though they also have their own realm, called the Gandharvaloka.
 Female gandharvas are called gandharvis.

 In Hindu law, a gandharva marriage is one contracted by mutual consent and without formal rituals.

 Gandharvas are mentioned extensively in the epic Mahabharata as associated with the devas (as dancers and singers) and with the yakshas, as formidable warriors.
 They are mentioned as spread across various territories.